musicjoeyoung/typescriptTodo/README.md

-This is introductory project to become acquainted with Typescript.
+This is an introductory project to become acquainted with Typescript.